Mitchell Falls

 Mitchell Falls is a 25 ft waterfall located in Yancey County, North Carolina on the slope of Mount Mitchell, the highest mountain in the Appalachian Mountain chain and highest point in the eastern United States.
 The falls, the mountain and its related state park are named for Elisha Mitchell, a professor who, while confirming his measurements of the mountain, fell over a rocky ledge above the falls to his death on June 27, 1857.

 Visiting the falls

 The falls are located downstream from "far downstream of the Mount Mitchell State Park boundary" on a private property hunting reserve.
-Access to the falls is normally prohibited but has been allowed in the past to groups and photographers by special permission.
+Although it is normally forbidden, groups and photographers have in the past received special permission to access the falls.
 As the landowner has been an environmentally-conscious steward for the tract of land on which the falls lie, people wishing to visit the falls are highly encouraged to respect this and not to trespass in an attempt to see the falls but wait until such a trip is organized.